Since 2017

 Step 10

-11. Sausage attachment fits onto meat grinder.
-Stretch casing over attachment, start filling with mince, tie tip with cotton string.
-Don't pack tight — sausage should be soft (firms during cooking; over-packed bursts).
+11. Fit the special sausage attachment onto the meat grinder.
+Stretch the casing over it and start filling the middle with mince, having tied the end with cotton string.
+Do not pack the intestine or collagen tightly – the sausage should be soft, as it will firm up during cooking.

 Step 11